What do detectives have in common with app development teams?

 It can help you identify why people do what they do, what prevents them from achieving their goals, or what stands behind their decisions.

-The examples of qualitative techniques:
+Examples of qualitative techniques:

 What do users do?
 How old they usually are?
 What are the current trends we should take into consideration?
 To answer these questions, go for quantitative methods.
 They rely on much bigger numbers compared to qualitative research.
 It’s the only way to get representative results.